-Please note that every infant does not have all or the same symptoms.
+Please note that all infants may not have all or the same symptoms.
 Some may just experience pain.

 Some of the suspected causes of intussusception in infants are:

-- Meckel’s diverticulum is an abnormal, benign intestinal growth like a pouch, mass, polyp or a tumour.
+- Meckel’s diverticulum is an abnormal, benign intestinal growth like a pouch, mass, or polyp.
 This is called the lead point.
 The intestine normally contracts in wave-like motions.
 During this motion, it may grab this lead point and pull it in so that it slides into the intestinal part preceding it.